naayanaya47/cinevity-addons/README.md

 ---

 ## Legal Disclaimer
-Cinevity is a neutral media player.
 We do not host or verify any of the content provided by these third-party addons.
-Use at your own risk.
+Some may work, some may not, use at your own risk